sethkietz01/BudgetingApp/README.md

 ## Dashboard
 ![Dashboard](Demo%20Screenshots/Dashboard.png)
 After you login, you will be taken to the Dashboard.
-Here you will find a read-only table that includes your overall balance, your income and monthly expenses, and net monthly gain or loss (income - expenses).
+Here you will find a read-only table that includes your overall balance, your income and expenses, and net gain or loss (income - expenses) per month and per year.
-A Chart.js Doughnut Chart is provided to give a visual representation of your monthly expenses.
+A Chart.js Doughnut Chart is provided to give a visual representation of your monthlyexpenses.
 You may add or subtract money directly to or from the balance.

 ## Edit Assets